abrasive/shairport/README.md

 * Avahi
 * ALSA

-Debian users can get the basics with
-`apt-get install avahi-daemon autoconf libtool libssl-dev libavahi-client-dev libasound2-dev`
+Debian (and Raspian) users can get the basics with `apt-get install avahi-daemon autoconf libtool libssl-dev libavahi-client-dev libasound2-dev`

 Building Instructions
 ---------------------
-If you're building ShairPort for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport.
+If you're interested in Shairport for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport.

 Otherwise, to build Shairport, `cd` into the shairport directory and execute the following commands: